saul205/Calendario/README.md

   - Sabado
   - Domingo

-Calendars are saved in json format in the <data> directory.
+Calendars are saved in json format in the <data> directory as .sv(it stands for save) files.
 If it doesn´t exist, it will be created automatically.
 There´s some examples of data files in this repository.

 Tkinter is needed to run this app.
 Tkinter is included in the python standard library.